 Venezuela - Profile

 - Lying on the direct route to Panama and also being rarely affected by hurricanes, the Venezuelan coast and particularly the offlying islands are a convenient cruising destination.
-The islands abound in picturesque anchorages and diving is excellent almost everywhere, particularly among the scores of islets and cays of Los Roques.
+The islands abound in picturesque anchorages and diving is excellent almost everywhere, particularly among the scores of islets and cays of Los Roques (proving to be a very popular stopover in 2014).
 The Venzuelans are friendly and there is little tourism or charter boats to spoil the anchorages.

 - Sadly however, the number of foreign yachts visiting Venezuela has declined substantially in the last couple of years, not only due to the high crime rate but concerns over the unstable government, corrupt officials, high consumer prices, widespread shortages and so on.

 - An increasingly popular destination is the Delta of the Orinoco, much of which can be explored by keeled boats (see security advice below for this region).

 - Those interested in the mountainous interior can leave their boats in the safety of one of the many marinas.

 - Venezuela is cheaper when provisioning for price controlled goods, such as fuel, beef, chicken and coffee, but little else.

 - Repair facilities are generally good and the prices competitive since labour costs are low; however, a written estimate should be obtained before embarking on any major work.
 There are good repair facilities and several boatyards in Cumaná, however be sure to check on the current situation as in the past there have been a number of attacks on yachts here.